Erikdekamps/subsites-drupal-recipe/README.md

 A p.o.c. for a Drupal subsite recipe based on Starshot.
 This is a prototype.

 ## Features
-- Uses [https://github.com/Erikdekamps/subsites-core](Subsites core) as a base recipe for installing Drupal.
+- Uses [Subsites core](https://github.com/Erikdekamps/subsites-core) as a base recipe for installing Drupal.

 ## Links:
 - [https://ddev.readthedocs.io](https://ddev.readthedocs.io) - ddev docs